 Hello.
 I’m Angel, and I am a photographer based in the picturesque Hudson Valley, New York.

-My journey into photography began in high school when I took a photography class and where I learned to shoot and develop film.
-On one assignment, we were tasked with taking our cameras into our respective neighborhoods and finding interesting things to shoot.
-In my small town a new shopping center was being built so I shot the construction site and focused on the heavy machines.
-Those photos overall weren’t very good in any meaningful way but as my teacher explained, they showed that I had some comprehension of good composition and use of angles.
-I shot some of the machines that were parked on dirt mounds from a low angle making them large, powerful and imposing in the frame.
-The teacher was impressed by my photos and encouraged me to pursue photography further.
-However, I didn’t immediately follow his advice.
+my first encounter with photography was back in high school when I took a photography class and where I learned to shoot and develop black and white film.
+I remember my first assignment was to find interesting things to photograph in our neighborhood.
+In my small town a new shopping center was being built so I photographed the construction site and focused on the heavy machines.
+While those photos weren’t especially great, my teacher explained that they showed I had a comprehension of good composition and use of angles.
+I shot machines that were parked on dirt mounds from a low angle making them large, powerful and imposing in the frame.
+The teacher liked my photos and encouraged me to pursue photography further but I didn’t immediately follow his advice.

 Not long after high school however, I began to realize my true passion for photographic images.
-I used to tear pages out of fashion magazines of images I liked and tape them up on my living room and bedroom walls.
+I used to tear pages out of fashion magazines of photos I liked and tape them up on my living room and bedroom walls.
 I was young and broke, so I couldn’t afford to buy actual art work.
+Those images may have been on the pages of magazines instead of in frames or galleries but many of them were works of art in their own right.
+My recognition of that fact made me understand my attraction to visual art as a whole.
+I’m drawn to Photography in particular because I find joy in the photographic process from start to finish.
+Conceptualizing an idea, set-up, shooting, working with various subjects human and otherwise, composing, editing and recently even printing my work.

-In the early to mid-nineties, I had a collection of black and white Calvin Klein ads in my living room.
-One wall I had some of those ads taped in the shape of a giant C facing one corner, while the opposite wall had a giant K at the start.
-I also had many other magazine pages of photos that I liked up on my walls, but I didn’t even know the photographers at the time.
+In the early to mid-nineties, I had a collection of black and white Calvin Klein ads 0n my living room walls.
+One wall had some of those ads taped in the shape of a giant C facing one corner, while the opposite wall had a giant K at the start.
+I also had many other magazine pages of photos that I liked up on my walls.
+I didn’t even know the photographers that took those pictures at the time.
 It seems silly now but back then I didn’t yet connect my attraction to those images to my enjoyment of photography because I wasn’t actively pursuing it.
 At least not yet.

-It wasn’t until I began shooting my own photographs again in the early 2000s, this time with a small digital point-and-shoot camera, that I started to put it together.
-I got positive feedback on my photos by family and friends.
-I embraced that positivity and began learning more advanced skills, primarily by simply shooting as much as possible.
+It wasn’t until I began shooting my own photographs again in the early 2000’s that I started to put it together. this time with a small digital point-and-shoot camera.
+I got a lot of positive feedback on my photos by family and friends.
+I embraced that positivity and began learning more advanced skills, primarily by shooting as much as possible.

 As I became more immersed in the world of photography, I learned about some well known fashion photographers of the time, such as Peter Lindbergh, Helmut Newton, Steven Meisel, and Mario Testino.